 The following story concerns (not) accommodating all people with special diet needs, and as importantly, is about customer service.
-This thread, with the added compelling New YorkerMagazinecartoon above, will tell the whole story of my recent (and only: Love the Met) misadventure at the Metropolitan Museum of Art.
+The following thread, with the added compelling New YorkerMagazinecartoon above, will tell the whole story of my recent (and only: Love the Met) misadventure at the Metropolitan Museum of Art.
 The great majority of my readers have expressed an interest in how the story ends (at least I sure hope this is how the story ends!), so here comes.

 My letter sent to Amy Romero at the Metropolitan Museum of Art: